Conditions for Quantum Violation of Macrorealism in Large-spin Limit: Entropic Leggett--Garg inequalities in large-spin systems

 where $\beta_{ij}=\omega(t_{j}-t_{i})$ denotes the rotation angle about $y$-axis, $\hat{\rho}_{0}$ is the density operator of initial state, and $d_{mn}^{j}(\beta)=\bra{j,n}\exp(-i\beta\hat{J}_{y}/\hbar)\ket{j,m}$ are the Wigner $d$-matrix elements.

-As observed in previous works \cite{XLZG11,CRS+20}, the quantum properties of a system may gradually diminish with the state purity decreases.
-Previous research \cite{BE14,MDH16} has reported violations of certain LGI in the large-spin limit for pure states and specific parameter settings.
-Here, we explore the ``maximally classical'' scenario in which the initial state is maximally mixed $\hat{\rho}=\hat{I}/(2j+1)$, ensuring that the system initially possesses no quantum coherence.
+Previous works have reported LGI violations in the large-spin limit, with maximal violations observed for pure states \cite{KB08,BE14,MRD+19}, and have demonstrated that violations can also occur for maximally mixed states \cite{KB07,MDH16}.
+Nevertheless, these investigations concentrate on particular measurement settings and parameter regimes, and scaling behavior of both the magnitude and the range of LGI violations with system size has yet to be addressed.
+Here, we extend the analysis to arbitrary experimental settings, systematically investigating how the violation scales as the system size increases.
+Specifically, we consider the case where the initial state is maximally mixed, $\hat{\rho}=\hat{I}/(2j+1)$, ensuring that the system initially possesses no quantum coherence.
 In this case, quantum mechanical joint entropies are simplified as

 where $s$ and $s'$ are adjacent measurements in the $\alpha$-th experiment, and $H_{j}(\beta)$ is the ``entropy'' of the Wigner matrix element, defined as

 Based on the above analysis, the expressions of $\mathcal{D}_{i}$ and $\mathcal{D}_{i,k}$ are simplified into